Refresh Cathode Ray Tube

 The focusing system is used to converge the electron beam to focus on a small spot when it stricks the phosphor screen.

-Focusing is done either by using an electric field or magnetic field.
+Focusing is done either by using an electric field or a magnetic field.

 The electric fields or the magnetic fields are used to focus the beam on a small spot at the center of the screen.

 When the electron beam stricks the screen, the beam energy is transferred to the phosphor.